- Calendar

 Black Friday

-Black Friday takes place on the Friday after Thanksgiving or the fourth Thursday in November.
-It is one of the busiest shopping periods in the United States as shops and businesses roll out their biggest sales discounts of the year, enticing shoppers with unbeatable deals.
+Black Friday takes place on the Friday after Thanksgiving, which falls on the fourth Thursday in November.
+It marks the beginning of the holiday shopping season in the United States, bringing a whirlwind of deals and discounts.

-Black Friday typically lasts from Friday to Monday.
-It marks the beginning of the Christmas season, giving consumers around one month to get their shopping done.
+Black Friday typically spans from Friday to Monday, giving consumers around a month to complete their holiday shopping before Christmas.

 Although not a federal holiday, Black Friday is a public holiday in 22 states of the US.
 However, it is not a holiday in the United Kingdom and Canada.